New World DiamondsUSD 999

 In the following part of the New World Diamonds review, we’ll do the same and assess their loose diamond prices and quality.

-The search features work pretty well and are similar to what you find at other online diamond jewelers.
+The search features work pretty well and is similar to what you find at other online diamond jewelers.
 You can easily filter for the diamond 4Cs, shape, and size to narrow down your search.
 Since, as we’ll talk about later, New World Diamonds sells diamonds graded by less trustworthy institutes, it would have been nice with a grading institute filter.

 Generally, their larger stones tend to be graded by IGI, the leading institute for lab-grown diamond certification.
 So that’s good.

-The white (colorless) diamonds inventory is decent but not overwhelming as the case was with their selection of fancy-colored diamonds.
+The white (colorless) diamond inventory is decent but not overwhelming as the case was with their selection of fancy-colored diamonds.
 However, there’s still a decent chance that you’ll find a least a few good candidates among their lab diamonds.

 New World Diamonds buying process and inspection

 Once you have narrowed down your search to diamonds within your criteria, you can click to view each individually.
 This opens up the diamond page, where you can further inspect the particular stone.
-You see a decently-sized and quality image as well as a similar quality video.
+You see a decently sized and quality image as well as a similar quality video.
 The latter allows you to inspect the diamonds from all angles, look for imperfections, and assess brilliance.

 This is the minimum you should expect and need to inspect diamonds, but, surprisingly, often, these features are not available.
 Another critical step in the inspection process is the diamond certificate.
 Luckily, New World Diamonds provides direct access to certificates.